makrai/notes/shnarch2203-cluster-tune.md

 * in text classification the common practice of fine-tuning pre-trained models,
 * We suggest a method to boost the performance of such models by adding an intermediate unsupervised classif task, between pre-training and fine-tuning
-* intermediate task is clustering, and train the pre-trained model on predicting the cluster labels
+* intermediate task is clustering
+  * train the pre-trained model on predicting the cluster labels
 * experiments on various data sets
 * classification phase can significantly improve performance, mainly for topical classification tasks, when the number of labeled instances